coherence-community/coherence-oss/README.md

 # coherence-oss
-Parent POM for Coherence open source projects
+The parent POM for Coherence open source projects